-It is important to note that the vast majority of ISAF recorded civilian casualties are generated by insurgents, although such a distinction may not matter in terms of public perception or support (we return to this point later).
+It is important to note that the vast majority of ISAF recorded civilian casualties are generated by insurgents, although such a distinction may not matter in terms of public perception or support.
 From January 2009 through March 2010, over 86 percent of civilian casualties were perpetrated by insurgents.
 In addition, there is an order of magnitude more casualties of men than of women and children.